anselllo/Kerala-IoT-Challenge/README.md

  # Experiment 4 BUTTON CONTROLLED LED

- Taking feedback from a button to control any output pin
+ Taking feedback from a button to control any output pin,also to study setting of pins as input.
  ## Components Required
  * Arduino Uno*1
  * Usbtype A to type B cable*1